xiphonics/picoTracker/usermanual/content/pages/projects.md

 ## Current Project optimisation

-**NOTE THESE OPERATIONS CURRENTLY DO NOT WORK CORRECTLY**

-- **Compact Sequencer:** Free all unused chain/phrases.
-- **Compact Instruments:** All unused instruments get their sample set to (null), old parameter settings stick.
-A dialog offers to remove unused samples.
+- **Compact Instruments:** All unused instruments will have their sample set to (null) and the sample file will be removed from the projects sample subdirectory.

 ## Project Management